StelTheo73/thesis-docs/chapter-2/2-literature-review.md

 Research by Fakokunde [-@fakokunde_puzzle_games] on 141 subjects showed that puzzle games improved information retention, regardless of the learners' gender and cognitive style.
 Two other studies on puzzle games on puzzle games, [@idika_puzzle_games], [@srijampana_puzzle_games], confirm that this type of game can significantly improve information retention.
 They also report that they increase learners' active engagement with the material and enhance their understanding of the subject.

-## Games for Quantum Computing and Quantum Physics
+## Educational Games for Quantum Mechanics

-In the literature we can find many games for quantum computers or quantum physics, which have been developed in different contexts.
-The earliest quantum game that can be found in the literature is an Atari arcade game called 'Quantum' created in 1982 [@piispanen_quantum_games_history].
-To date, more than 300 games related to quantum physics, digital and not, have been created [@piispanen_defining_quantum_games].
+In the literature we can find many games for quantum mechanics, which have been developed in different contexts.
+The earliest game for quantum mechanics that can be found in the literature is an Atari arcade game called 'Quantum' created in 1982 [@piispanen_quantum_games_history].
+To date, more than 300 games related to quantum mechanics, digital and not, have been created [@piispanen_defining_quantum_games].
 There are games developed in the context of competitions, as university coursework, by research groups, by universities, by companies, by independent enthusiasts and by professors or professional engineers.
-By extension, there are games that have not been developed for serious purposes, competition games, games designed for research purposes, commercial games and educational games. [@piispanen_quantum_games_history], [@spie_quantum_games] Due to the large number of educational games found in the literature, in this section we will focus on games developed by companies or universities with an educational purpose and are still playable.
+By extension, there are games that have not been developed for serious purposes, competition games, games designed for research purposes, commercial games and educational games. [@piispanen_quantum_games_history], [@spie_quantum_games] Due to the large number of educational games found in the literature, in this section we will focus on games developed by companies or universities with an educational purpose.

 The games presented below are taken from the aforementioned studies and from the catalog on the _kiedos.art_ website. [@kiedos_quantum_games_list]